Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 ## Testing process:

+You have a file called [tests.run](https://github.com/albertopoljak/tortoise-discord-halloween-coding-event/blob/master/testing/tests_run.py) in this repository with which you can test your script.

 #### Elimination tests - fail these and you are disqualified:

-You have a file called `tests.run` in this repository with which you can test your script.

 **elimination_test_0**